minoki/LunarML/doc/BasisLibrary.md

   val length : 'a array -> int
   val sub : 'a array * int -> 'a
   val update : 'a array * int * 'a -> unit
+  val vector : 'a array -> 'a vector val copy : { src : 'a array, dst : 'a array, di : int } -> unit
   val copyVec : { src : 'a vector, dst : 'a array, di : int } -> unit
   val appi : (int * 'a -> unit) -> 'a array -> unit
   val app : ('a -> unit) -> 'a array -> unit